chikara-chan/react-isomorphic-boilerplate/README.md

 ####[FOUC](https://www.google.com.hk/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&ved=0ahUKEwimhPqTrofRAhXHkJQKHTEYCfMQFggjMAE&url=https%3a%2f%2fen%2ewikipedia%2eorg%2fwiki%2fFlash_of_unstyled_content&usg=AFQjCNGjAnNtZtjPb5oLsT9Wlf9az7hXTw)

-It happens when run in developemnt mode.
+It happens when run in development mode.
 This is caused by deprecated using [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin) in development for getting a seamless hmr experience.(Why deprecated?
 See this [Issue](https://github.com/webpack/extract-text-webpack-plugin/issues/30)) If you are not an OCD, go ahead, ignore it.

 ####Mismatch

-It happens also when run in developemnt mode.
+It happens also when run in development mode.
 This is caused by when you update the react component code and reload the page, the markup generated mismatches that on server render.
 However, once you restart the server, the checksum will be valid.
 So it is harmless, ignore it also.

 ## Links